MASantos/MASantos.github.io/drafts/2015-11-13-Baby-Hadoop.md

 3. Downloaded hadoop 2.6.2 binary, installed and it worked as well -again, so far tested just the basic test above This is the latest version of the 2.6 branch released Oct 2015.
 The 2.7.1 version was released on Jul 2015.
+ This is the version used in the examples described here.

 ## Examples